Row64/GPU-Script/Doc/Install_Notes_Ubuntu.md

 This will install Vulkan to your system.

-You can test whether Vulkan is working by running `vkcube` or `vkvia` in the terminal.
+You can test whether Vulkan is working by running `vkcube` in the terminal.
 You should see a spinning LunarG cube.

 <img src="images/Install_Notes/ubuntu_vkcube.png" width="500">